hyphen04/CursorJugad/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Modifying software configurations may violate terms of service.
 Use responsibly and at your own risk.

-## License

-[Your chosen license]

-## Contributing

-Feel free to submit issues and enhancement requests!